girard-g/polaris/docs/indexing.md

 3. Detect Removals
    (DB paths) ∖ (disk paths) → delete from DB

-4. Hash & Classify
-   for each disk path:
-     compute SHA256
+── Phase A: Parallel Collect (rayon) ───────────────────────────────────
+4. For each pending file (in parallel across CPU cores): read_to_string            ← single read
-     compare to DB hash
-     → unchanged | modified | new
+     SHA256 from content bytes ← no second read compare to DB hash        → unchanged | modified | new chunk_markdown()          ← parse + split in parallel

-5. Skip Unchanged
-   (unless --force)
+── Phase B: Cross-file Embedding ───────────────────────────────────────
+5. Flatten all chunks from all pending files into one Vec Embed in batches of 32 across the entire corpus (batches are always full except the last)

+── Phase C: Single-Transaction Write ───────────────────────────────────
-6. Process Changed Files
+6. BEGIN
-   for each new/modified file:
-     read content
-     extract title (first H1)
-     chunk markdown (heading-aware)
-     embed in batches of 32
-     store in transaction
+   For each file: delete old + insert document + insert chunks COMMIT  (one write barrier for the entire run)

 7. Report
    → IndexReport { added, modified, removed, unchanged, errors }